 - a.
-When in the pitcher's box, he/she does not make any motion to pitch without immediately delivering the ball to the batter. - b.
-His/her wind-up is a continuous motion. - c.
-He/she does not use a windup in which there is a stop or reversal of the forward motion. - d.
-He/she delivers the ball on the first forward swing of the pitching arm past the hip.
+When in the pitcher's box, she does not make any motion to pitch without immediately delivering the ball to the batter. - b.
+Her wind-up is a continuous motion. - c.
+She does not use a windup in which there is a stop or reversal of the forward motion.